fit-sizhe/drafty-run/README.md

    - Type "Drafty: Start Session"
    - Select your preferred Python environment in opened panel

-   > Note: you will need to have IPython installed in your environment, which is default in normal conda env.
+   > Note: you will need to have IPython and `ipykernel` installed in your environment, which is default in normal conda env.

    ![step 2 start a session](https://s3.gifyu.com/images/bSLor.gif)